maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 ## Constraints about Documentation

+We are half-way through our slides for this course, and we change gears now towards documentation.
+The next chapters introduce three ways of documenting.

+   * Making notes in a mindmap

+   * Creating "test cases" in automation tooling that only document steps

+   * Creating executable documentation through exploring with automation

+Documentation is a constraint, as it slows us down when running through ideas with application.
+We want to create documentation that serves the tester doing the testing, and often those notes don't need to be shared with anyone.
+When we need to share our notes, writing them in a way that enables others takes some thought.

+We believe that whenever we have time to create traditional step-by-step test cases, we are likely better off if we were creating test automation instead.
+Our recommendation is to make choices between no documentation visible to others, session notes in any format and detail required, and executable documentation based on available skills and time.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide42.png)

+The first format of documenting we discuss is a mindmap.
+Creating a mindmap has some benefits:

+   * It is fast to create and restructure.

+   * It is visual representation of relationships of things we model from the application.

+   * Having something to show from what we covered in our testing enables others to comment on our thought patterns.

+   * It can naturally be built while exploring to anchor our learning.

+There are a lot of mindmapping tools, and I commonly use Mindmup.
+Within company with company secrets, I use Xmind and save files on company hard drives only.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide43.png)

+Mindmaps can have any structure.
+Sometimes people start with a template reminding of the constraints we have had in the earlier sessions: Function, Data, Environment, Domain.
+We find a good use of mindmap is to remember that less words is better.
+Making functionalities visible so that we can write down our data, questions, and bugs as color coded nodes is what we propose to try.

+Rather than writing down everything, write down things that were hard to come by or were major learnings when you were exploring.

+Maps can grow too big, and we may need to structure them into multiple maps each with a particular perspective.

+Our lesson learned over years of using mindmaps is that they serve well in discovering a new functionality and its testing.
+They don't serve as well when trying to remember all functionalities there are to consider impacts of new changes across functionalities.
+We often find we create a checklist out of established structures we mapped out earlier in the project for this purpose.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide44.png)

+Since we are now discussing the basic documentation of testing, we should talk a little bit about bug reports as the core documentation.

+Cem Kaner et al. wrote in their book Lessons Learned in Software Testing this:

+> A tester that does not report bugs well is like a refridgerator light that is only on when the door is closed.

+In providing information and starting conversations, only conversations started can make a difference.
+Our bug report handling skills are often our signature in the project.

+We believe that instead of automatically reporting a bug, contemporary exploratory testing includes the need of considering options:

+   * **Fix it yourself**.
+If in the same time it takes to report the bug, you could fix it.
+What stops you?

+   * **Pair with developer**.
+If with little more time you could learn how bugs are fixed and developer could learn how bugs are found, you should pair to fix & unit test.
+What stops you?

+   * **Discuss before reporting**.
+Show the bug as demo, and see if the developers would fix it immediately.
+If fixing now is not the right thing, report so that we don't forget.
+If the bug finding is timely, developers are not yet busy with other work.

+   * **Write a bug report**.
+Write a report.

+When writing a bug report, you should consider making it more likely to be fixed by paying attention to reporting.
+RIMGEN is a way of remembering how to do that.

+   * Replicate.
+Make sure that with whatever your report says, the readers of report will be able to see the problem as well.

+   * Isolate.
+Don't just report vague symptoms, analyze the problem and isolate what causes it.

+   * Maximize.
+Describe impact of it realistically but with motivating through maximized consequences you can analyze for it.

+   * Generalize.
+Find the most meaningful sample of it.
+Even if you found that trash text overflows the intended area, report it with real text.

+   * Externalize.
+Speak of its meaning in terms of a stakeholder that matters.

+   * Neutral tone.
+Keep it factual.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide45.png)